JONSASSE/432-2018/slides/class16/README.md

 2. I updated some of the Python advice in the [Class 15 README](https://github.com/THOMASELOVE/432-2018/edit/master/slides/class15/README.md).
 Thanks to several people for getting me some information there.
 I also fixed the spelling of Mississippi in the [Class 15 Slides](https://github.com/THOMASELOVE/432-2018/tree/master/slides/class15).

 3. Remember that we do not have class next week.
 Enjoy the break.
 Our next class is Tuesday 2018-03-20.
-    - After today's class, and before 5 PM this Friday, please complete this Minute Paper.
+    - After today's class, and before 5 PM this Friday, please complete [this Minute Paper](https://goo.gl/forms/kv5GJhm9Pjpcc5y73).
-    - By Tuesday 2018-03-20, resubmit your Progress to Date on Project 1 to facilitate review by your group.
+    - By Tuesday 2018-03-20, resubmit your Progress to Date on Project 1 to Canvas to facilitate review by your group.
     - The next major deliverable is your Project 1 final portfolio, which is due at 1 PM on Friday 2018-03-23.

 4. **Changes in Deliverables and Deadlines**